 - Locate and delete the chrome folder and userchrome.css file we created earlier in Profile and restart Firefox.
 All your extensions will be visible under the Extensions button.

 Mozilla is currently working to make the Extensions button more customizable.
-Let us hope soon you can able to move the Extensions button to the Overflow menu like others.
+Let us hope soon you can able to move the Extensions button to Overflow menu like others.

 What’s your take on this?
 Let us know in the comments below.